novakov-alexey-zz/freya/docs/docs/docs/configuration.md

   // for different namespace events.
   // The same namespace events will be dispatched in the same order they were originally received from Kubernetes. concurrentController = true,
-  // Check on startup whether current K8s is an OpenShift
+  // Check whether current K8s is an OpenShift on startup
-  checkK8sOnStartup = true,
+  checkOpenshiftOnStartup = true,
   // if None, then kind name is taken from case class name, i.e. Kerb customKind = Some("Kerberos"),
   // deploy CRD on startup, if no CRD already exists in K8s